novaleaf-graveyard/angular-playground/ReadMe.md

 - jason is following [this seemingly excelent tutorial on angular+typescript](https://github.com/addyosmani/todomvc/tree/gh-pages/labs/architecture-examples/angularjs_typescript) and when working through this, is updating __THIS readme__ based on the outcome!

+#### steps jason took to learning Javascript et. al ####
+1. read "Javascript, the good parts"
+1. do typescript online tutorial [here](http://www.typescriptlang.org/Tutorial/)
+1. do samples in chapter 1 of the typescript documentation [here](http://go.microsoft.com/fwlink/?LinkId=267238)
+1. do angular js tutorials "The Basics" and "Add Some Control" ( from the [first page of the site](http://angularjs.org/#project-html))
+	- use zen coding for the html sections
+1. redo "Add Some Control" using Typescript interfaces / modules (called "AddSomeControlTypescripted" in the source)

 ### writing code ###